michaelb/sniprun/README.md

 ![](demo_repl.gif)

 > Note: SnipRun is still under development, so expect new features to be introduced quickly, but also some other things may change and break your workflow.
+> Note: Python users are required to install the 'klepto' python package or to disable REPL behavior in their config files (to get the same behaviour than before 0.4.1)

 ## What does it do ?